aldunson/bicep-registry-modules-cwyd/avm/ptn/ai/chat-with-your-data/README.md

 | [`useKeyVault`](#parameter-usekeyvault) | bool | Whether to use Key Vault to store secrets (best when using keys).
 If using RBAC, then please set this to false. |
 | [`websiteName`](#parameter-websitename) | string | Name of Web App. |
 | [`workbookDisplayName`](#parameter-workbookdisplayname) | string | Name of the Workbook. |

+### Parameter: `environmentName`

+Name of the the environment which is used to generate a short unique hash used in all resources.

+- Required: Yes
+- Type: string

+### Parameter: `location`

+Location for all resources.

+- Required: No
+- Type: string
+- Default: `[resourceGroup().location]`

 ### Parameter: `adminWebsiteName`